CM/ECF and PACER, Frequently Asked Questions (FAQ)

 Refer to the CM/ECF hardware & software specifications for more details.

 In order to electronically file court documents and to receive e-mail notices of filed documents, attorneys must be admitted to practice before the Court and be registered to file electronically.
 Attorneys who file electronically in other federal courts may apply for a training waiver.
-Please see the CM/ECF home page or the Administrative Procedures for more information.
+Please see the CM/ECF home page or the Electronic Case Filing Procedures for more information.

 You must be an attorney and a registered participant on the system and have a current login and password.
 As the attorney of record in a case you will automatically receive email notices from the court.